M1ralai/M1ralai/README.md

-# hey, i'm Miral 👋
+# hey, i'm Atahan 👋

 2nd year CS undergrad.
 I'm into backend engineering and systems programming — the kind of work where you actually have to understand what's happening under the hood.